-It can also happen if your diabetes isn’t under control, or as a side effect of certain drugs prescribed to treat type 2 diabetes.
-For example, if you take dapagliflozin (Farxiga), you’re more likely to get balanitis, because the drug works by flushing sugar out of your body in the urine.
+It can also happen if your diabetes isn’t under control or as a side effect of certain drugs prescribed to treat type 2 diabetes.
+For example, if you take dapagliflozin (Farxiga), you’re more likely to get balanitis, because the drug works by flushing sugar out of your body in your urine.
 Sugar creates a breeding place for yeast to grow.

 Bacteria can also cause the infection.
-Make sure to keep your penis clean after you use to bathroom.
+Make sure to keep your penis clean after you use the bathroom.

-In most cases, your doctor can diagnose balanitis based on the symptoms you describe and by doing a physical exam.
-He may run these tests to be sure, such as:
+In most cases, your doctor can diagnose balanitis based on your symptoms and by doing a physical exam.
+They may run tests to be sure, such as:

 Once you have the condition, you can’t just wash it away.
 Your doctor will prescribe or recommend treatment to clear up the infection.

 Your treatment will depend on what set off the balanitis.
 The prescription usually comes as a cream or ointment.
 Your doctor might prescribe: